 We will go over a few examples of hybrid timber frame homes:

 Sometimes our clients just want a timber frame room added to their new conventionally built home.
 Above is a custom panelized home we worked on a few years back.
-We prefabricated the panelized walls and precut roof here in our shop and also provided our client with an octagon timber frame sun porch.
+We prefabricated the panelized walls and pre-cut roof here in our shop and also provided our client with an octagon timber frame sun porch.
 The timber frame portion of this panelized home is the highlight of the home and features a gorgeous lakefront view.

-Again, a timber frame does not have to be an all or nothing situation.
-You can add as much or as little as you would like, some folks even add nonstructural decorative timber accents.
-Other popular ways to add a touch of timber frame include porches, entries and exterior brackets.
+Again, a timber frame does not have to be an all-or-nothing situation.
+You can add as much or as little as you would like.
+Some folks even add nonstructural decorative timber accents.
+Other popular ways to add a touch of timber frame include porches, entries, and exterior brackets.

 Interested in learning more about our hybrid timber frame home options?
 Call us today at 800.636.0993!